 - M.A. in Communication and Development Studies (co-administered with the Center for International Studies).

 Ohio University is a well-established, notable liberal arts university known for its commitment to graduate studies, and its high standards in research and in professional development in numerous communication disciplines.

 Earning a graduate degree in Media Arts & Studies at Ohio University provides students with the opportunity to explore specialized areas of interest, while participating in an enriching and an internationally diverse academic community.

-Graduate students beginning a research-based program in the School of Media Arts & Studies can specialize in one of four areas.
-Theoretical rather than technical expertise is stressed in these programs.
-Areas include:
+Graduate students beginning a research-based program in the School of Media Arts & Studies can specialize in areas that include:

 - International media